slatedb/slatedb/rfcs/0004-checkpoints.md

     2. Delete all SSTs not in M with age older than `min_age`
 8. Detach the clone if possible.
-    1. If the DB instance is a clone, and it's manifest and contained checkpoints no longer references any SSTs from its `source_checkpoint` (we can tell this if all SSTs are under the current db's path), then detach it:
+    1. If the DB instance is a clone, and it's manifest and contained checkpoints no longer references any SSTs from its `parent_checkpoint` (we can tell this if all SSTs are under the current db's path), then detach it:
-        1. Update the source db's manifest by removing the checkpoint.
+        1. Update the parent db's manifest by removing the checkpoint.
-        2. Update the db's manifest by removing the `source` field.
+        2. Update the db's manifest by removing the `parent` field.

 Observe that users can now configure a single GC process that can manage GC for multiple databases that use soft deletes.
 Whenever a new database is created, the user needs to spawn a new GC task for that database.
 When the GC